laidbackware/nsxt-ansible-firewall-tutorials/nsxt-tutorials-2-ns-groups-basic.md

 # Example Ruleset Answers
 In this example we'll put in a default rule for all Ubuntu VMs to connect to an external Apt repo on the alternate HTTPS port.
 The answers should be saved in a file called ###.yml in your configs folder.

+Continuing the pattern for [Part 1](https://medium.com/swlh/nsx-t-security-with-ansible-pt1-basic-firewall-rules-6aa08c25e226), files will be created in the configs folder which shared the same parent folder as the ansible-for-nsxt modules.

 ## Service
 NSX-T contains a number of default service definitions, which are used to map TCP or UDP ports to names.
 In this example we want to map port 8443 to a service called HTTPS-Alt.
 The 3 dashes at the top signify this is a YAML file, are not mandatory for Ansible, but are good practice.